cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp_test.md

 ## 2.2 Three Phases

-This plan has been developed to recover and reconstitute the [[Information System Name]]; using a three-phased approach.
+This plan has been developed to recover and reconstitute the {{project.system_info.system_name}}; using a three-phased approach.
 The approach ensures that system recovery and reconstitution efforts are performed in a methodical sequence to maximize the effectiveness of the recovery and reconstitution efforts and minimize system outage time due to errors and omissions.
 The three system recovery phases consist of activation and notification, recovery, and reconstitution.

 1. **Activation and Notification Phase**.
 Activation of the ISCP occurs after a disruption, outage, or disaster that may reasonably extend beyond the RTO established for a system.
 The outage event may result in severe damage to the facility that houses the system, severe damage or loss of equipment, or other damage that typically results in long-term loss.
 Once the ISCP is activated, the information system stakeholders are notified of a possible long-term outage, and a thorough outage assessment is performed for the information system.
 Information from the outage assessment is analyzed and may be used to modify recovery procedures specific to the cause of the outage.